-We’re back with another edition of Ask The Expert!
-Today we’re looking at two of the most common terms in the wine world – “Old World” and “New World”.
+We're back with another edition of Ask The Expert at Reverse Wine Snob!
+Today we're looking at two of the most common terms in the wine world - "Old World" and "New World".

 Here is Monika's answer to the question: What's The Difference Between Old World Wines and New World Wines?

 Stylistically and geographically wine falls into two broad categories; Old World and New World.
 Old World is classified as wines of European producing regions, while New World style reflects the wines of North and South America, Australia, New Zealand, and South Africa.

 There are good, bad, and mediocre wines from both worlds, and of course, hosts of quality differences based on individual producers.

 Want more great content like this?
 Sign up for our FREE GUIDE: How To Drink Great Wine Without Breaking The Bank!

 Old World wine characteristics play to tradition, as the history of those wine regions has been established for a great many centuries.
 Old World wines tend to offer a great deal of structure and tannins, which need time to evolve.
 The grapes are picked at lower sugar levels than typical for New World wines, therefore alcohol levels are often lower as well.
 The aromatics on Old World wines are more muted with the wines in need of aeration or decanting, well in advance of consumption.
 They are often "tight" and begin to evolve upon opening as oxygen enters the bottle or glass.
 Winemakers and critics often refer to these wines as "elegant", as they tend to be subtle and linear in style and composition.